FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 `<structure>` element, which in turn holds `<fieldRef>`, `<componentRef>` and `<groupRef>` elements.

-A message structure with a field, nested components, and a nested repeating group
+**Example:** A message structure with a field, nested components, and a nested repeating group.

 ```xml
 <fixr:message name="TradingSessionList" id="100" msgType="BJ"